 ACCS has a student body which is multi-denominational.
-The College is a dual sector Christian Education Centre offering government-accredited courses in the Higher Education sector (Diploma, Associate Degrees and Bachelor' degrees) and Vocational Training (Certificate and Diploma).
-ACCS is also a member institution of Sydney College of Divinity (SCD) offering Master Degrees (Master of Arts, Master of Theology and Master of Divinity) with pathways to Research Degrees (Doctor of Theology and Doctor of Philosophy).
+The College is a dual sector Christian Education Centre offering government-accredited courses in the Higher Education sector (Diploma, Associate Degrees, Bachelor and Master degrees) and Vocational Training (Certificate and Diploma).
+ACCS is also a member institution of Sydney College of Divinity (SCD) offering two master degrees (Master of Theology & Master of Divinity) with pathways to Research Degrees (Master of Philosophy).